vaibhav18matere/build/Level-0/build-logic/001_operators_branching_loops.md

 };
 minOfThree(35, 39, 46);
 ```
-6. Write program to take a month as an input from the user and find out whether the month has 31 days or not.
+6. Write program to take a month as an input from the user and find out whether the month has 31 days or not. [repl solution](https://replit.com/@Vaibhav18Matere/get-days-in-month#index.js)

 ## Intermediate